Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the referee for their helpful comments, which improved the manuscript.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (\url{www.lrz.de}), under project pn29we.
 WM thanks the Science and Technology Facilities Council (STFC) Center for Doctoral Training (CDT) in Data Intensive Science at the University of Cambridge (STFC grant number 2742968) for a PhD studentship.
-ST acknowledges support from the Royal Society Research Grant G125142.
+WM and ST acknowledge support from the Royal Society Research Grant G125142.
 RM and XJ acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
 RM also acknowledges funding from a research professorship from the Royal Society.
 RK acknowledges support of the Natural Sciences and Engineering Research Council of Canada (NSERC) through a Discovery Grant and a Discovery Launch Supplement (funding reference numbers RGPIN-2024-06222 and DGECR-2024-00144) and York University's Global Research Excellence Initiative.
 XS acknowledges the support from the NASA theory grant JWST-AR-04814.